Section 0306 FLOODLAND REGULATIONS

 Note: This procedure does not remove the requirements for the mandatory purchase of flood insurance.
 The property owner must contact FEMA to request a Letter of Map Change (LOMC).

+f.
+Compliance.
 Any development or use within the areas regulated by this ordinance shall be in compliance with the terms of this ordinance, and other applicable local, state, and federal regulations.

-(1) This ordinance supersedes all the provisions of any municipal zoning ordinance enacted under s.
+(1) This ordinance superseded all the provisions of any municipal zoning ordinance enacted under s.
 61.35; or s.
 87.30, Stats., which relate to floodplains.
 If another ordinance is more restrictive than this ordinance, that ordinance shall continue in full force and effect to the extent of the greater restrictions, but not otherwise.

 (2) This ordinance is not intended to repeal, abrogate or impair any existing deed restrictions, covenants or easements.
 If this ordinance imposes greater restrictions, the provisions of this ordinance shall prevail.

+k.
+General Development Standards.
 The community shall review all permit applications to determine whether proposed building sites will be reasonably safe from flooding.
 If a proposed building site is in a flood-prone area, all new construction and substantial improvements shall be designed or modified and adequately anchored to prevent flotation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads; be constructed with materials resistant to flood damage; be constructed by methods and practices that minimize flood damages; and be constructed with electrical, heating, ventilation, plumbing, and air conditioning equipment and other service facilities designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding.
 Subdivisions shall be reviewed for compliance with the above standards.
 All subdivision proposals (including manufactured home parks) shall include regional flood elevation and floodway data for any development that meets the subdivision definition of this ordinance.

 (a) Except, as allowed in par. (c) below, no floodplain development shall: